Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Joint Point Pattern Modeling

 \section{Joint Point Pattern Modeling}

 Here, linking the theft location point pattern and the recovery location point pattern is considered.
 As noted in the Introduction, we find ourselves in an origin-destination setting but at point-referenced scale rather than areal unit scale.
-We build a \emph{joint} intensity of the form $\lambda(\bm{s}_{o}, \bm{s}_{d})$ over pairs of locations $\lambda(\bm{s}_{o}, \bm{s}_{d}) \in D_{o} \times D_{d}$ where $\bm{s}_{o}$ is a theft location and $\bm{s}_{d}$ is a recovery location.
+We build a \emph{joint} intensity of the form $\lambda(\bm{s}_{o}, \bm{s}_{d})$ over pairs of locations $(\bm{s}_{o}, \bm{s}_{d}) \in D_{o} \times D_{d}$ where $\bm{s}_{o}$ is a theft location and $\bm{s}_{d}$ is a recovery location.
 A marginal intensity surface for both theft locations and for recovery locations emerges.
-In addition, to attempt to understand the flow of vehicles from theft location to recovery location, we consider a theft neighborhood, say $B_{o} \in D_{o}$ and a recovery neighborhood say $B_{d} \in D_{d}$.
-Then, we can ask for the predictive distribution of the number of thefts in $B_{o}$ with recovery in $B_{d}$.
+In addition, to attempt to understand the flow of vehicles from theft location to recovery location, we consider a theft neighborhood, say $B_{o} \subset D_{o}$ and a recovery neighborhood say $B_{d} \subset D_{d}$.
+Then, we can ask for the incidence (or chance) of theft in $B_{o}$ with recovery in $B_{d}$.
 In fact, $D_{d}$ can be partitioned into several neighborhoods to see the flow from $B_{o}$ into each.